 “I stand at the door and knock.
 If you hear my voice and open the door, I will come in, and we will share a meal together as friends.”
 Rev. 3:20

-Lord Jesus, you’re not lonely or cold, and you don’t need our permission to “come in.”
-Your “knock” is both a rebuke and a kiss.
-How do we get so busy, distracted, or satisfied with lesser things, we don’t even recognize when we’re no longer enjoying unrushed, heart-connecting, time with you?
+How do we get so busy, distracted, and satisfied with lesser things that we don’t even recognize when we’re no longer enjoying unrushed, heart-connecting, time with you?

 Though we’d never presume to call you “friend,” you call us your friends (John 15:15).
-In fact, you’ve made us your betrothed bride—longing for the Day when a table meal becomes a wedding feast.
-Thank you, Lord Jesus.
-Thank you for loving us that much.
+In fact, you’ve made us your betrothed bride—longing for the Day when a table meal becomes a Wedding Feast.
+Thank you for loving us this much.

-Though you could kick down the door, climb in through a window, or come in through the “crawl space,” you knock on our heart’s portal each day.
-Daily mercies, Gospel-manna, living water… your very self, that’s what you give us.
+Though you could kick down the door, climb in through a window, or come in through the “crawl space,” you knock on the portal of our heart each day.
+Daily mercies, Gospel-manna, living water, your very self… that’s what you give us.

-It’s not about us making you a “priority,” or making you anything.
+This life of faith isn’t about us making you a “priority,” or us making you anything.
 It’s about you making us yours—by your life, death, and resurrection.
-Convicted, humbled, and grateful, we welcome you in, Lord Jesus.
-So very Amen.
+Convicted, humbled, and grateful, we welcome you in, Jesus.
+So Very Amen.